Get in Touch

 • Effective questioning techniques

-• Realise the values and motivations of others
+• Recognizing values and motivations of others

 Example/Exercise